Al Otaibi (Otaibah) العتيبي

 They make up a significant contingent within the

-Originally mostly Bedouin, many of them eventually settled in towns and cities, including towns
+many of the Bedouin eventually settled in towns and cities also, including towns

 called Hijra الهجرة, as part of a

 settlement plan by His Highness Abdul Aziz ibn Saud, the King and Founder of Modern Saudi Arabia.

 Many Al Otaibi also joined the Ikhwan الإخوان,